MingweiWilliamTang/BMIthreshCount/README.md

 # BMIthreshCount

-BMIthreshCount is a R package targeted at counting and inferring binary trait transitions in evolution.
+BMIthreshCount is a R package targeting at counting and inferring binary trait transitions in evolution.